 The Transportation Development Act (TDA) established two designated fund sources for public transit: the Local Transportation Fund and the State Transit Assistance fund.
 The Transportation Agency serves as the designated administrator for these funds in Monterey County.
 The TDA Claim form and Administrative Guidelines can be downloaded here.

 Local Transportation Fund

-The Local Transportation Fund is generated through a quarter of a percent of the retail sales tax collected in the County, which is returned to the County by the California State Board of Equalization for allocation by the Transportation Agency prior to the beginning of the fiscal year on July 1.
+The Local Transportation Fund is generated through a quarter of a percent of the general sales tax collected in the County, which is returned to the County by the California State Board of Equalization for allocation by the Transportation Agency prior to the beginning of the fiscal year on July 1.
 Each February, the Agency prepares an estimate of the funds it expects to be available in the coming fiscal year and apportions funds to eligible uses pursuant to state law as follows:

 - Transportation Agency Administration and Planning;

 - Bicycle & pedestrian projects through the Transportation Development Act 2% program; and

 - Public transit by jurisdiction, based on population as reported by the Department of Finance.
 As members of the countywide MST District, each city in Monterey County has its fund apportionment allocated to MST.
 The Agency allocates funds apportioned to the County of Monterey based on the unincorporated population within ¾ mile of MST routes, and for additional Americans with Disabilities Act-compliant RIDES service within 1 mile of those routes.
 MST is able to claim any remaining funds apportioned to the County for public transit service operations countywide as an unmet transit need.

 State Transit Assistance